 By way of principle from a civil law perspective, an agreement concluded by breaching the mandatory provisions of law regarding placement would be annulled.
-Regulatory sanctions may result in fines amounting to up to 10% of the yearly income of the company.
-As a complementary sanction, the FSA could suspend or withdraw the functioning authorisation of the issuer.
-Breach of the mandatory provisions regarding the authorisation regime may result in criminal law sanctions.
+Regulatory sanctions may result in fines of up to 10% of the yearly income of the company.
+The FSA could also suspend or withdraw the functioning authorisation of the issuer.
+Breach of the mandatory provisions regarding the authorisation regime may result in criminal sanctions.

-Generally, the public offering and prospectus requirements should be observed by all issuers for securities tradable on a regulated market and/or multilateral trading facility ("MTF") i.e. shares, bonds, rights, etc.
+Generally, the public offering and prospectus requirements should be observed by all issuers for securities tradable on a regulated market and/ or multilateral trading facility ("MTF") i.e. shares, bonds, rights, etc.

-Exemptions for these obligations related to non-fund investments are briefly described above, for example:
+Exemptions for these obligations related to nonfund investments are briefly described above, for example:

-- the securities offered, or which are to be offered, following a merger or dissolution, provided that a document containing information deemed to have the content provided for in the regulations issued by the Romanian FSA is supplied; - ii. dividends paid to existing shareholders in the form of shares from the same class as those giving rise to the right to such dividends, provided that a document containing information regarding the number and nature of the shares, as well as the reasons for and features of the offer, is provided; - iii. offerings where the nominal value is a minimum of EUR 100,000; - iv. offerings where the total amount in the European Union is a maximum of EUR 100,000; - v. shares allotted in stock option plans.
+- the securities offered, or which are to be offered, following a merger or dissolution, provided that a document containing information deemed to have the content provided for in the regulations issued by the Romanian FSA is supplied; - dividends paid to existing shareholders in the form of shares from the same class as those giving rise to the right to such dividends, provided that a document containing information regarding the number and nature of the shares, as well as the reasons for and features of the offer, is provided; - (iii) offerings where the nominal value is a minimum of EUR 100,000; - (iv) offerings where the total amount in the EU is a maximum of EUR 100,000; - (v) shares allotted in stock option plans.

-In accordance with Law 74/2015 for the implementation of the AIFMD, its provisions would not apply to the following entities:
+In accordance with Law 74 / 2015 for the implementation of the AIFMD, its provisions would not apply to the following entities:

-- i. holding companies;
+- (i) holding companies;

-- ii. pension funds;
+- (ii) pension funds;

-- supranational institutions such as, by way of example, EBRD, ECB, IMF;
+- (iii) supranational institutions such as, by way of example, EBRD, ECB, IMF;

-- iv. the National Bank of Romania;
+- (iv) the National Bank of Romania;

-- national, regional or local authorities or other institutions which manage funds supporting social services and pensions;
+- (v) national, regional or local authorities or other institutions which manage funds supporting social services and pensions;

-- vi. employees savings or participation schemes;
+- (vi) employee's savings or participation schemes;

-- vii. securitisation vehicles.
+- (vii) securitisation vehicles.